-- Log in to Oracle WebLogic Server Administration Console. - Click Lock and Edit.
-2. - Expand the Environment node in the Domain Structure window.
-3. - Click Servers.
-The Summary of Servers page appears. - Select AdminServer(admin) in the Names column of the table.
-The Settings page for AdminServer(admin) appear. - Click the SSL tab. - 7.
-Click Advanced. - Set Hostname Verification to None. - Click Save. - 10.
+- 1. Log in to Oracle WebLogic Server Administration Console. - 2.
+Click Lock and Edit. - 3.
+Expand the Environment node in the Domain Structure window. - 4.
+Click Servers.
+The Summary of Servers page appears. - 5.
+Select AdminServer(admin) in the Names column of the table.
+The Settings page for AdminServer(admin) appear. - 6.
+Click the SSL tab. - 7.
+Click Advanced. - 8.
+Set Hostname Verification to None. - 9.
+Click Save. - 10.
 Repeat steps 4 to 8 for the WLS\WSM1 server. - 11.
 Save and activate the changes. - 12.
 The change requires restart of the Administration Server to be effective.
-To do this, complete these steps: - In the Summary of Servers screen, select the Control tab. - Select AdminServer(admin) in the table and then click Shutdown. - Start the Administration Server again from the command line as follows:
+To do this, complete these steps: - a.
+In the Summary of Servers screen, select the Control tab. - b.
+Select AdminServer(admin) in the table and then click Shutdown. - c.
+Start the Administration Server again using the procedure in Section 4.7, "Starting the Administration Server on SOAHOST1."